Section508Coordinators/Dev-Automation/examples/pa11y/pa11y-basic-cli/readme.md

 This tool provides the tester with a command line interface that accesses the pa11y test engine to automate accessibility testing using a variety of test automate vendor rulesets.

-The MS Word document in this repository entitled '01_Pa11y-CLI-Commands.docx' provides detailed and multiple examples of accessibility testing using the pa11y CLI.
+This folder presents fully functioning examples of how to use this tool for quick and easy accessibility testing.

 <hr>
 ## Automated tools and rulesets

 Because automated tools provide the tester with the efficiency of pass/fail conclusions, it is critical to thoroughly assess that logic – also known as its ***rules***.
 A tool’s collective rules or ruleset should be assessed to determine its accuracy as well as the degree to which its logic aligns with your organization’s ***target accessibility standard***.
 In the case of DHS, the target accessibility standard to which the automated tools on this site are compared are as follows: